LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

    Returns a string representation of the decimal value formatted as specified by the parameters passed to the method.
-If no parameters are passed to the method, the string will be the decimal value with 6 places of precision.
+If no parameters are passed to the method, the string will be the decimal value with six places of precision.

    :param string -decimalChar:
-      The character which should be used for the decimal point.
+      The character that should be used for the decimal point.
 It defaults to a period.
    :param string -groupChar:
-      The character which should be used for thousands grouping.
+      The character that should be used for thousands grouping.
 Defaults to an empty string.
    :param integer -precision:
       The number of places after the decimal point that should be output.
 The